tldr-pages/tldr/pages/android/am.md

 `am start -n {{com.android.settings/.Settings}}`

-- Start an activity and pass [d]ata to it:
+- Start an activity and send [d]ata to it:

 `am start -a {{android.intent.action.VIEW}} -d {{tel:123}}`